 By Dr. Matt McMillan, Ph.D.

 Alfalfa hay is one of the most common forage sources for horses and for good reason.
 Good quality alfalfa hay provides a highly digestible forage source containing many necessary nutrients needed by the horse.
 Also, it provides a natural buffering capacity to benefit horses to aid in the prevention and reduction of gastric ulcers.
 Alfalfa forage sources come in many forms, such as hay, pellets, cubes, and chaff.
-Historically, it has been thought that a long-stem forage source was a better form of forage to feed than a smaller particle size that would be found in a pellet or a cube.
-Until recently, there has been little to no information regarding the effects of particle size and buffering capacity of alfalfa on the stomach lining of the horse.
+It’s been thought that a long-stem forage source was a better form of forage to feed than a smaller particle size.
+Recently, there’s been minimal information regarding the effects of particle size and buffering capacity of alfalfa on the horse stomach lining.

 Recently, an investigation was set forth to study weanlings and how their gastric mucosa was effected by feeding two forms of alfalfa with different particle sizes versus feeding a grass hay.
 The premise of this study was due to previous reports concluding that 32 to 94% of weanlings exhibit evidence of gastric mucosal lesions with >80% of racehorses exhibiting lesions.
 General risk factors leading to gastric mucosal lesions include but are not limited to stall confinement, strenuous exercise, transport stress in adult horses, weaning process in foals, and anti-inflammatory drugs.